Safety (2020 film): Plot

 Tonya informs the boys that she will be staying in the program much longer, meaning that Fahmarr must go into the system.
 Ray becomes depressed and tells Kaycee about why he has been acting so strange.
 After some encouragement, Ray speaks with Simmons about Fahmarr and he helps him go out and retrieve him.
 They must live off campus while Ray holds side jobs to keep themselves afloat.
 Fahmarr goes back to school and begins crushing on a girl named Shannon.
-Ray's relationship with Keller and Kaycee improve and becomes a better player.
+Meanwhile, Ray's relationship with both Keller and Kaycee improve, and Ray becomes a better player.
 Fahmarr sits-in in one of their classes and helps the team with one of their games.
 Kaycee, impressed with the changes, offers to print Ray's story in the paper, despite him not wanting to come off as a charity case.
 Soon, everyone in the community begins offering help to the McElrathbeys as their relationships improve.

 Shortly before the Bowden Bowl, Ray is informed that the NCAA is investigating his situation as they believe that he is receiving irregular benefits.
 Despite the support of Bowden and Simmons, they are informed that it seems impossible that they will be waived.
 Ray begins to prevent any more charity to himself or Fahmarr and shuts himself off from everyone.
 He soon discovers that Fahmarr has run away and everyone goes searching for him; eventually finding him at a diner.
 Ray promises that he will continue to look after him no matter what and he reluctantly forces Tonya to hand full custody of Fahmarr over to him.
 Ray and Fahmarr head to the hearing at the NCAA, along with his coaches, his team, Kaycee and the community.
 After giving a heartfelt speech, the board ultimately decide to allow Ray and Fahmarr all the necessary benefits needed.
 Fahmarr is seen with the rest of the Tigers and is given his own jersey as he joins his brother on the field to prepare for the big game.

-During the credits, it is revealed that Ray successfully graduated as he and Fahmarr reunited with their completely sober mother.
+During the credits, it is revealed that Ray graduated as he and Fahmarr reunited with their completely sober mother.
 Real footage is played of their appearance on Oprah as well as Ray playing football.